google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

     const localPublicKey = localKeysCurve.getPublicKey();
     const localPrivateKey = localKeysCurve.getPrivateKey();

-We'll refer these keys as "local keys".
+We'll refer to these keys as "local keys".
 They are used *just* for encryption and have **nothing** to do with application server keys.

 With the payload, auth secret and subscription public key as inputs and with a newly generated